 Interesting Inveraray town was relocated from the castle estate to its current location in 1744 to allow for the extended castle and gardens to be constructed.
 This lead to Inveraray being one of the first new towns to be constructed in Scotland and its grand Georgian streets are more akin to what you would expect in central Edinburgh than in a secluded corner of the highlands.

-In 2012 Inveraray Castle was used as the set for Duneagle Caslte for the Christmas episode of Dowton Abbey.
+In 2012 Inveraray Castle was used as the set for Duneagle Caslte for an episode of Dowton Abbey.